blopker/codebook/vscode-extension/README.md

 ## Troubleshooting

-### Language Server Not Found
+### Language Server Issues

-If you get an error about the language server not being found:

-1. Ensure `codebook-lsp` is installed: `cargo install codebook-lsp`
-2. Check that it's in your PATH: `which codebook-lsp` (or `where codebook-lsp` on Windows)
+The extension automatically downloads the language server on first use.
+If you encounter issues:

+1. **Automatic Download Failed**: Check your internet connection and GitHub access
+2. **Wrong Architecture**: The extension auto-detects your platform.
+If this fails, manually install the server
-3. If installed in a custom location, set the `codebook.serverPath` setting to the full path
+3. **Using Custom Binary**: Set `codebook.serverPath` to the full path of your binary
+4. **Permission Issues**: On Unix systems, ensure the downloaded binary has execute permissions
+5. **Reinstall**: Delete the extension's global storage folder and restart VS Code to trigger a fresh download

 ### No Spell Checking